jbetancur/john-betancur/content/blog/react-data-table-component/index.md

 And a bunch more...

 ## Community
 Whenever I decide to use an open source library one of the first things I check for is community and activity.
-To my unexpected surprise React Data Table Component is gaining contributions and is already up to 90 something stars and over 3700 weekly downloads.
+To my unexpected surprise React Data Table Component is gaining contributions and is already up to 200+ stars and 3700+ weekly downloads.

-While those numbers are nothing to brag about they are growing on a weekly basis, and that is motivating me to keep the features and bug fixes coming.
-More importantly, it's incredibly awesome to see others so eager to report bugs, suggest features and submit PR's.
+While those numbers are nothing to brag about compared to other libraries they are growing on a weekly basis, and that is motivating me to keep the features and bug fixes coming.
+More importantly it's incredibly awesome to see others so eager to report bugs, suggest features and submit PR's.

 ## Shut Up and Give Me React Data Table Component
 Anyway, I've gone on enough.
 You can read more about [React Data Table Component](https://github.com/jbetancur/react-data-table-component) and look over the API documentation for yourself.